Eschatologue/CM_wiki/docs/class/cleric/forge.md

 ### Level 6: Soul of the Forge

 Your mastery of the forge grants you special abilities.
-You have :dmg-res: Resistance to :dmg-fire: Fire damage and while wearing metal armour, you have a +1 bonus to your Armour Class.
+You have **:dmg-res: Resistance**{ .em } to :dmg-fire: Fire damage and while wearing metal armour, you have a +1 bonus to your Armour Class.

 ### Level 7: Burning Smite (Optional)